Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 \paragraph{Algorithm for the $\{-1, 0, +1\}$ case.} Consider a directed graph $G = (V, E, w)$, with edge weights in $\{-1, 0, +1\}$.
 In the beginning of the algorithm, we construct a graph $G_2$ as follows.

 \begin{enumerate} \item Initially, we create a new graph $G_1 = (V_1, E_1, w)$ by replacing every edge of zero weight with an edge of weight $+1$ and an edge of weight $-1$.
-Specifically, for ecah node $u$ with at least one outgoing edge $(u, v) \in E$ with $w(u, v) = 0$, we add a new vertex $u'$, and add an edge $(u,u')$ with $w(u,u')=+1$.
-Next, for each $(u,v)\in E$ with $w(u,v)=0$, we remove the edge $(u, v)$, and add the edge $(u', v)$ with weight $-1$.\footnote{Note that doing the naive thing where we replace each edge by a two edges, one $+1$ and one $-1$, potentially blows up the number of vertices to $O(m)$, which translates to the running time.}
+Specifically, for each vertex $u$ with at least one outgoing edge $(u, v) \in E$ with $w(u, v) = 0$, we add a new vertex $u'$, and add an edge $(u,u')$ with $w(u,u')=+1$.
+Next, for each edge $(u,v)\in E$ with $w(u,v)=0$, we remove the edge $(u, v)$, and add the edge $(u', v)$ with weight $-1$.\footnote{Note that by doing the naive thing which is to replace each edge of zero weight by two edges, one with weight $+1$ and one with weight $-1$, potentially blows up the number of vertices to $\Omega(m)$.
+In turn, since the running time depends on the number of vertices, this translates to a blow up of the running time.}

 \item Next, we run on $G_1$ the algorithm of Theorem~\ref{th:bradalg}, which solves the All-Pairs Dyck-Reachability in time $\tilde{O}(n^\omega)$ for edge weights in $\{-1, +1\}$.